KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ### ResnetV1

 To use ResnetV1 as backbone, I add 3 auxiliary convolution layers after the ResnetV1.
-For object detection, 3 features maps from original layers of ResnetV1 and 3 feature maps from added auxiliary layers (totally 6 feature maps) are used.
+For object detection, 3 features maps from original layers of ResnetV1 and 3 feature maps from added auxiliary layers (totally 6 feature maps) are used in multibox detection.

 | Layer | Feature Map Size | Layer Type  |
 | :---: |   :---:      |  :---: |